mikewest/deprecating-document-domain/README.md

 Spectre to read confidential data - like login passwords - from another origin that happens to be assigned to the same process.

-## A Problem

-The solution here is to align the developer- and user-visible high-level security boundaries with the low-level, system security boundaries.
+In other words, the problem is that the user-visible high-level security boundaries and the low-level, system security boundaries are misaligned.
+The solution is to align them, so that process isolation follows the origin boundary.
-That is, process isolation should be aligned with origins.

-This would appear to be easily done, since process isolation is invisible to the APIs, and therefore browsers are free to change their allocation strategies at will.
+This would appear to be easily done, since process isolation is invisible to the APIs and therefore browsers are free to change their allocation strategies at will.
 Except for one particular "trick":

-Setting the `document.domain` accessor, which allows a page to modify its own origin (within a site, e.g. www.example.org to example.org).
-This allows pages or frames hosted on different origins to move themselves into the same origin.
+Setting the `document.domain` accessor allows pages (within a site, e.g. user1.example.com and user2.example.com) access to each other.
+To implement this access, the data from those origins needs to be in the same process.
 A example use case that we have observed are pages that host video content in an iframe, where the iframe is served from a different origin than the main page.
 By setting document.domain, these might move themselves into the same origin, and then the media player and main page can exchange data.
+To accomodate this usage, browsers will allocate those two pages to the same process.

 [Setting document.domain has been deprecated]((https://html.spec.whatwg.org/multipage/origin.html#relaxing-the-same-origin-restriction)
-for along time, but continues being supported by browsers.
+for a long time, but continues to be supported by browsers.
-This forces process allocation to be by site, not by origin, because a page *might* use `document.domain` to change their origin - within the site - later on.
-Measurements indicate that [setting `document.domain` happens on around 0.4% of page views](https://chromestatus.com/metrics/feature/timeline/popularity/2544)  So 99% of pages do not even use this feature.
+This forces process allocation to be by site, not by origin, because a page *might* use `document.domain` to change its origin - within the site - later on.
+Measurements indicate that [enabling cross-origin access by setting `document.domain` happens on around 0.5% of page views](https://chromestatus.com/metrics/feature/timeline/popularity/2544)  So 99% of pages do not even use this feature.
 But because they *might* want to set `document.domain` later on, browsers have to allocate processes by site.

 In other words: > 99% of page views pay for a feature - in terms of reduced